yukondude/cookiecutter-cli-mit-fixins/README.md

 ## Mit Fixins

-*I just assume that's how Germans say "all dressed."*
+*I just assume that's German for "with all the trimmings."*

 - Based on the super-nifty [Click](https://click.palletsprojects.com/) package for creating command-line interfaces.